-• A one-page single paragraph abstract summarizing the entire work must appear at the beginning of the document.
+- A one-page single paragraph abstract summarizing the entire work must appear at the beginning of the document.
 This should summarize how the research fits into the broader knowledge of the topic area.
-Part of this information may, but is not required, to be presented in a separate introductory chapter.

-- An appropriate literature review must be included. - Any data not reported within the body of the thesis must be included in appendices. - Theses with multiple chapters must provide a summary that integrates the scope of their experiments into a broader research theme. - If all of the above are included, the remainder of the thesis can be presented in publication format.
+Part of this information may, but is not required, to be presented in a separate introductory chapter. - An appropriate literature review must be included. - Any data not reported within the body of the thesis must be included in appendices. - Theses with multiple chapters must provide a summary that integrates the scope of their experiments into a broader research theme.

 For thesis-based M.S., well in advance of the final exam, a draft of the thesis is to be submitted to the student's adviser.
 The adviser will review the document and make appropriate suggestions in a timely manner.
 Copies of the revised draft are then provided to the members of the Examining Committee a minimum of two weeks in advance of the date of the exam.
 The student will then defend the research at the final examination.
 The Final Examination for the Master's Degree form must be completed and submitted to the Student Services Center immediately following the exam by the Committee Chair.
-Providing the student passes the examination and all thesis revisions are complete, the student should have the members of the Examining Committee affix their signatures the Thesis/Dissertation Approval form.
+Providing the student passes the examination and all thesis revisions are complete, the student should have the members of the Examining Committee affix their signatures the Thesis Approval form (TAF).

 The student will then incorporate suggestions/recommendations for change from the Examination Committee into the document and resubmit it to the adviser and/or committee members as agreed upon at the completion of the exam.
-Students completing a thesis must then submit a PDF file of the thesis, the Departmental Format Approval form, and the Thesis/Dissertation Approval Form to the Graduate Coordinator for departmental format approval (required by the Graduate College), and then to the NRES Student Services Center.
-The student will be asked to complete the NRES Graduate Student Exit Survey.
+Students completing a thesis must then submit a Word Document of the thesis along with the committee signed Thesis Approval Form (TAF) to NRES Student Services Center for department format review.

-The form and documents will be reviewed by the Graduate Student Coordinator before being given to the Department Head for final approval.
+The Thesis Approval Form (TAF) and thesis will be reviewed by the Director of Graduate Studies before being given to the Department Head for final approval.
 The department requires a minimum two weeks for approvals and format review by the student services office.
-Students will be notified of any changes needed before Departmental approval is granted.
+Students will be notified of any changes needed before Departmental Approval is granted.
 It is strongly recommended that students use reference management software such as Endnote or RefWorks to format citations and the bibliography.
 While no specific citation style is required, consistent citation style is required.
 Use of reference management software ensures consistent style and reduces the chances that the thesis will be returned due to formatting issues.
 The University will officially confer degrees after approval by the Board of Trustees of the University of Illinois.
 M.S. degrees are conferred in December, May, and August of each year.
 Diplomas will be mailed to graduates at the permanent address on record or the address on record in Enterprise Self-Service approximately six weeks later.